aliraza-aa/aliraza-aa.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Extreme Dynamics & Therapetuics Laboratory
+title: Extreme Dynamics & Therapetuics Lab
 ---

 We employ interdisciplinary methods to study, understand, and drug proteins with extreme conformational dynamics to address human disease.